 CCE Holdings Acquisition of CrossCountry Energy.
-On November 17, 2004, CCE Holdings, LLC (CCE), a joint venture in which Southern Union owns a 50 percent interest, acquired 100 percent of the equity interests of CrossCountry Energy, LLC (CrossCountry) from Enron Corp. and certain of its subsidiaries for approximately \$2,450,000,000 in cash, including certain consolidated debt.
-On November 5, 2004, CCE entered into an Administrative Services Agreement (the Management Agreement) with Panhandle and SU Pipeline Management LP (Manager), a Delaware limited partnership and wholly-owned subsidiary of Southern Union.
-Under the terms of the Management Agreement, Panhandle covenants, to the extent permitted by applicable law, to cause Manager to perform the duties and obligations of Manager.
+On November 17, 2004, CCE Holdings, LLC (CCE), a joint venture in which Southern Union owns a 50 percent interest, acquired 100 percent of the equity interests of CrossCountry from Enron Corp. and certain of its subsidiaries for approximately \$2,450,000,000 in cash, including certain consolidated debt.
+On November 5, 2004, CCE entered into an Administrative Services Agreement (the Management Agreement) with Panhandle Eastern Pipe Line and SU Pipeline Management LP (Manager), a Delaware limited partnership and wholly-owned subsidiary of Southern Union Company.
+Under the terms of the Management Agreement, Panhandle Eastern Pipe Line covenants, to the extent permitted by applicable law, to cause Manager to perform its duties and obligations as manager under the Management Agreement.
 Manager has assembled an integrated pipeline management team, which includes employees of Panhandle and CrossCountry.
-Pursuant to the Management Agreement, Manager is responsible for the operations and administrative functions of CCE and its subsidiaries.
-CCE and Manager will share certain operations of Manager and its affiliates, and CCE will be obligated to bear its share of costs of the Manager and its affiliates, as well as certain transition costs and, under certain conditions, pay annual management fees to Manager.
+Pursuant to the Management Agreement, Manager and its affiliates, and CCE will be obligated to bear its share of costs of Manager and its affiliates, as well as certain transition costs and, under certain conditions, pay annual management fees to Manager.
 Transition costs are non-recurring costs of establishing the shared services, including but not limited to severance costs, professional fees, certain transaction costs, and the costs of relocating offices and personnel, pursuant to the Management Agreement.
+See Note IV - Related Party Transactions.